Can I Sue for Pain and Suffering?

 - A non-permanent injury or impairment that prevents the injured victim from performing all of the material acts that make up that person’s customary daily activities for a period of not less than 90 days during the 180 days immediately following the injury

 Families of deceased victims in wrongful death cases may be entitled to recover damages for the pain and suffering experienced by their deceased loved ones before death.
-Pain and suffering damages may also be awarded for past and future physical pain to victims of medical malpractice.
+Pain and suffering damages may also be awarded for past and future physical pain to victims.

 How is the Amount of Pain and Suffering Damages Determined?